Jump to content

 Setting Influence to Global

-However you will notice soon that this is limited to some extent, because you will run into the issue that it becomes difficult to place the stamp in such way that the square base is not also visible which would not work well for stamping:
+You will soon notice that positioning the stamper is a somewhat limiting technique.
+It can be difficult sometimes to place the stamp in such way that the square base is not also visible which would not give a good result:

 image.png